Making It Through Midsummers: A Charlottesville (Survival) Guide

 Ah, Midsummers- the Easter’s of the post-80’s classes.
 A time for reunion, discovery, and some good-hearted debauchery, when the convenient parking spaces are all suddenly filled, and the corner bars come to life once again.
 Whether you’re an incoming first year, a returning student, seasoned veteran alum, a visitor for the 4th, or a new Charlottesville resident, here’s how to make it through the weekend entertained and unscathed.

 Fourth of July Weekend Warriors: First off, welcome!
-Whether you’re here for the naturalization ceremony at Monticello, are spending the fourth picnicking and listening to music at Monroe’s Highland or want to ring in America’s birthday under the apple trees at Carter Mountain Orchard, you can’t go wrong celebrating America’s birthday in Jefferson’s backyard.
+Maybe you’re here for the naturalization ceremony at Monticello, are spending the fourth picnicking and listening to music at Monroe’s Highland or want to ring in America’s birthday with some fried chicken and ambiance at Michie Tavern, you can’t go wrong celebrating America’s birthday in Jefferson’s backyard.
 Weirdly, Midsummers (the weekend between UVA summer sessions, serving as an unofficially-official reunion weekend for students) happens to fall on the same weekend this year, which means people will be celebrating everywhere.
 Students generally stick to the Corner, meaning that Charlottesville’s historic Downtown area will be as ready as ever to serve you a walking tour, a craft cocktail, and a plate or two of unfairly delicious food.

 New Hoos: Midsummers is likely your first foray into UVA culture.
 There will be a lot of students sitting on roofs, singing, dancing, and sipping from sticky solo cups; there will be a lot of UVA ambassadors (the people in the yellow neon vests) hanging around; there will be a lot of Charlottesville police officers trying to keep you from walking in the street.
 I know it’s tempting, but try not to walk in the street.